Belle Brezing (aka: Belle Breezing, Belle Breazing)

 The Belle Brezing Photographic Collection, 1868-1983 Special Collections and Archives, University of Kentucky.

-The entire collection is available in digital form at the Kentucky Virtual Library.
+The entire collection is available in digital form on Explore UK.

 For reproduction and use information, contact Jason Flahardy, UK AV Archives.